ReubenDickson/agentic_ai_python_api/README.md

 # Anthropic AI Python Client

 A simple Python application for making API calls to Anthropic's Claude AI.
 This project serves as a foundation for learning agentic AI applications and demonstrates basic API integration patterns.
-I built this maily for the purpose of experimenting CICD pipelines for Agentic AI Applications with Python.
+I built this mainly for the   purpose of experimenting CICD pipelines for Agentic AI Applications with Python.

 ## 🚀 Features